zamariac/zamariac/README.md

 ### Hi ya'll 👋

-Just a full stack engineer loving code and working with designers!
+I'm full stack engineer loving code and working with designers!
 I have years of experience working with tech companies, creative agencies and freelancing!

 Check out some of my most recent code, send me a code review, buy me a beer, or hire me!